lem7931/CUNYTV-MiniDV-Workflow/README.md

 Will ask you what type of package, pick Preservation-Video

-Next, run this command:
+Next, run this command (best run overnight as it takes a bit of time):
 ```
-	 verifypackage -a (best run overnight)
+	 verifypackage -a
 ```

 If any files fail, delete service file and youtube access copy